 Well-being underlies everything we do at the Jadis Blurton Family Development Center.
 We have put in place number of steps to make our workspace as safe as possible for all clients and staff.
 Please be assured that the health of all those who use our offices is our sincere priority.

 UPDATE: The BFDC kindly requests that all clients disclose the following information before visiting our offices:

-- if you have been in close contact with confirmed cases of Covid-19
+- if you have been identified as a “close contact” with a confirmed case of Covid-19

 - if you have had any cold or flu-like symptoms

 Please follow these steps to limit transmission while visiting our offices.

-- upon arrival, please use the alcohol-based hand sanitizer provided
+- use the alcohol-based hand sanitizer provided to clean your hands

 - for your safety, our workplace is sanitized every 3 hours

-The BFDC is adhering to best practices put forth by the World Health Organization.
-We encourage all our clients to review these recommendations and follow them as well, if you are not already doing so.
+The BFDC is adhering to best practices to keep our workplace safe for clients and staff.
+We encourage all our clients to review these recommendations and follow them if you are not already doing so.

 - wash your hands with soap and water (minimum 20 seconds) or use an alcohol-based hand sanitizer